Upcoming Labs & Events

 Survivors of violence, poverty, or displacement feel exploited by journalists and retraumatized by sensational coverage.

-Communities distrust media metrics that celebrate reach and revenue while ignoring representation and repair.
+Communities distrust media metrics that prioritize reach and revenue over representation and repair.

-Existing style guides fail to reflect evolving language around identity, culture, and harm—alienating readers.
+Existing style guides often fail to reflect the evolving language surrounding identity, culture, and harm, thereby alienating readers.

-Across four powerful days, reimagine journalism with communities, not just about them.
+Across four powerful days, reimagine journalism and content creation with communities, not just about them.
 Build editorial practices, storytelling frameworks, and narrative systems that center truth and repair—not just reach.
-Journalism can restore trust—but only if we’re willing to redesign how stories are sourced, told, and shared.
+Media and journalism can restore trust—but only if we’re willing to redesign how stories are sourced, told, and shared.

-The Re/Designing Trust Action Lab: Media & Journalism will culminate with co-created trust-based interventions to be publicly disseminated for industry-wide systems change.
+The Re/Designing Trust Action Lab: Media & Journalism will culminate in co-created trust-based interventions that will be publicly disseminated to drive industry-wide systems change.

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.